lingxusb/Riboformer/README.md

 - `-d DATA_DIR, --data_dir DATA_DIR`: Set the data folder name in `/datasets/`. (default: 'GSE119104_Mg_buffer').
 - `-r REFERENCE, --reference REFERENCE`: Set the name of reference dataset. (default: 'GSM3358138_filter_Cm_ctrl', the corresponding file names are 'GSM3358138_filter_Cm_ctrl_f.wig' and 'GSM3358138_filter_Cm_ctrl_r.wig' ).
 - `-t TARGET, --target TARGET`: Set the name of target dataset. (default: 'GSM3358140_freeze_Mg_ctrl', the corresponding file names are 'GSM3358140_freeze_Mg_ctrl_f.wig' and 'GSM3358140_freeze_Mg_ctrl_r.wig').
-- `-th THRESHOLD, --threshold THRESHOLD`: For the efficient analysis of Ribosome profiling data, our algorithm includes the top quartile of genes based on Ribosome Density (RD). (default: 25, include the top 25% genes).
+- `-th THRESHOLD, --threshold THRESHOLD`: For the efficient analysis of data, our algorithm includes the top quartile of genes based on Ribosome Density (RD). (default: 25, include the top 25% genes).

 The function automatically loads gene annotations (ending in `.gff3`) and genome sequences (ending in `.fasta`) from the data folder.
 The output will be three files in the same data folder, storing the input and output data for all codons of interests and the genome positions for each codon.